🌍 Free Course – AI Right Now – How Artificial Intelligence Is Changing the World in 2026

 These include:

-Many organisations are still adapting governance and training to address these issues.
+Many organisations are still adapting governance, training, and policy to address these issues.
 As a result, employees often carry responsibility without clear guidance.

-This is why AI awareness is not just about productivity.
+AI awareness is therefore not only about productivity.
 It is also about risk management and professional responsibility.

 Why “AI Skills” Are Not One Thing

-The key point is that AI skills are contextual.
+AI skills are contextual.
 A teacher, manager, analyst, or designer will use AI differently.
-What matters is relevance, not mastery of the technology itself.
+What matters is relevance, not technical mastery.

 Work Is Becoming More Adaptive